philippinespire/pire_cssl_data_processing/README.md

  ---

- ## Check for cryptic species
+ ## 12. Check for cryptic species

 Run PCA and ADMIXTURE to identify any cryptic species/population structure in your data.
-More information on what PCA & ADMIXTURE are, and how to run them (along with other population genetic analyses) can be found [here](https://github.com/philippinespire/pire_cssl_data_processing/blob/main/scripts/popgen_analyses/).
+More information on what PCA & ADMIXTURE are, and how to run them (along with other population genetic analyses), can be found [here](https://github.com/philippinespire/pire_cssl_data_processing/blob/main/scripts/popgen_analyses/).

  Make a `population_structure` directory and copy your filtered VCF file there.